AstroVPK/kali/README.md

 `bash-prompt$ make`

-Before using the library, you should run
+You must run

 `bash-prompt$ source lib/setup.sh`

-before every use.
-You may consider adding it to your `.bashrc`.
+in every new terminal that you use the library in.
+You may consider adding

+'source <path to library>lib/setup.sh`

+to your `.bashrc`.
 To clean the library, run

 `bash-prompt$ make clean`